schloerke/Bitcoin-Transaction-Network-Extraction/README.md

 # Extraction

 Run ```bitcoind``` as explained above in the background or another tab.
+This process is needed to extract all of the transactions.

-While that is running, execute the node.js extraction
+To get all of the transactions per block:

 ```
 coffee nodejs/extract_all_transactions.coffee